 Sometimes, when you're looking for online music lessons, you can get it narrowed down to a couple of courses.
 But from there, it can be tough to figure out which one to choose.

 Today, we're taking a look at Guitar Tricks vs JamPlay, two of the giants of the online guitar lesson world.
-We think that lots of people learning guitar may narrow down your choices to these two -- both have a seemingly endless array of lessons in different genres, and they also have opportunities for individualized feedback.
+We think that lots of people learning how to play guitar may narrow down your choices to these two -- both have a seemingly endless array of lessons in different genres, and they also have opportunities for individualized feedback.
 In this article, we'll take a closer look at each course in order to help you choose which one is right for you.

 Introducing The Products